-- These buns also make from great low carb sandwich bread (these are the perfect replacement for your beloved sub sandwiches!)
+- These buns also make from great keto sandwich bread (these are the perfect replacement for your beloved sub sandwiches!)

 - Staple low carb bread ingredients.
 If you’ve made low carb bread before, you’ve got these ingredients in your pantry.
 They’re staples no low carb baker should be without.

 These low carb buns come together with a few twirls of the risk and an oven.
 Here’s everything you need to know:

 Almond flour is the flour we’ll be using in these keto hot dog buns.
 You want to get a super fine-grained product for the most “flour-like” results.
 (I love Trader Joe’s and Costco brands, or Bob’s Red Mill)

 Since almond flour is significantly more dense than traditional flour, we’ll need to add some fluff to our bread, which we’ll do with two ingredients: whey protein isolate and psyllium husk…

 Whey protein isolate is one of my favorite kitchen tools.
 This keto protein powder ensures our buns don’t lose their “fluff” post bake.
 It also helps to add structure to this gluten-free bread.

 All protein powders are different.
 I’ve only tested my recipes using ISO Pure Unflavored.
 It’s amazing!

 Psyllium husk adds fluff and binds together ingredients, which is what gluten does in traditional bread recipes.
 This ingredient is a form of dietary fiber, so it essentially soaks up the water we’ll be adding, which is our “fluff”.

 Be sure to grab NOW psyllium husk — other products have a tendency to add a blue-ish purple tint to baked goods and they absorb different amounts of liquid.